Support and Volunteer with Grant Finalists

 Sure We Can is a non-profit recycling center, community space and sustainability hub in Brooklyn where canners–our neighbors who collect cans and bottles from the streets to make a living–come together with the broader community through recycling, composting, gardening and the arts.
 Our mission is to support the local community, particularly its most marginalized residents, through social inclusion, environmental awareness and economic empowerment.
 For over 10 years, Sure We Can has served the community of canners, and today it has evolved into a community center that promotes a sustainable urban culture and facilitates a circular economy.

-In-Kind donations request: Clothes, nonperishable food, household items always welcome for donation, support with food/clothing drives.
+Clothes, nonperishable food, household items are also welcome for donation, support with food/clothing drives.

 Shipping or drop-off address: 219 McKibbin St., Brooklyn, NY, 11206, Att: Ryan Castalia